DaBoffin/DaBoffin.github.io/README.md

 # DaBoffin.github.io
-# All right reserved.
-ALL PHOTOS ARE PRIVATE AND NOT AVAIBLE ON DOWNLOAD
+# ©2022 - DaBoffin - All right reserved.
+ALL PHOTOS ARE PRIVATE AND NOT AVAIBLE FOR DOWNLOAD